-Both of the companies have been in the optics business for a long time and they have become extremely popular for providing their customers with top quality products.
+Both of the companies have been in the optics business for a long time and they have become extremely popular for providing their customers with top-quality products.
 They both make scopes suited for amateurs and experienced alike.
 The scopes also serve different purposes.
-The biggest selling point for both of these companies is that the customers get these amazing scopes for a rather reasonable amount of prices.
+The biggest selling point for both of these companies is that the customers get these amazing scopes for a rather reasonable amount of price.

 Leupold has been in the business for 112 years and they have made some innovative scopes in those years.
 Vortex, on the other hand, manufactures its products from eastern Asian countries such as Japan and China.
 Despite having the manufacturing process outside of the US their scopes have high functionality and durability.
 Both of these companies have high brand value in the US.

 To understand the differences between the scopes made by Leupold and Vortex we will consider two scopes.
 One from each of the companies.
 The two scopes which we will be considering and comparing each other are: